crianpiro/flutter_fx/README.md

 The `FxApp` requires two arguments, the `initialRoute` so the app knows which will be the first route pushed into the stack, and the `routeBuilder` where you can define which widget to build in case of a specific path.

+:bulb: **Tip:**  To avoid the re-construction of the routes in web for a SPA, don't start their paths with `/`; or avoid to start navigation in the construction of the page.

 ```dart
 FxApp(
     initialRoute: "/",